Last updated : February 17, 2025

 If the test reveals drugs in the system accompanied by creatinine levels out of the normal range, a positive dilute results.

-As mentioned previously, a positive dilute drug test indicates that the employee recently used drugs and in all likelihood attempted to hide it.
-It would be a rare case if the employee is not terminated immediately.
+This result determines that the employee recently used drugs and in all likelihood attempted to hide it.
+It would be rare if the employee wasn’t terminated immediately.

 Employees who use drugs realize the gravity of a positive drug test result.
 If they didn’t, there would not be so many products available to falsify results.